Nostrathomas0/Web_CV/README.md

 * Stage manager and dancer for _We Will Rock You!_

-**_2016-2018_** After traveling a bit, I returned to Turkey to teach Academic English.
-[Fatih Sultan Mehmet Vakıf Üniversesi](http://prep.fsm.edu.tr/) [DuICOL](https://www.duzce.edu.tr/13963-duyurus-duzce-university-international-conference-on-language-duicol-writing) [RumeliDE Language and Literature Research Journal](http://www.rumelide.com/)
+**_2016-2018_** Research in mind maps and writing skills at [Fatih Sultan Mehmet Vakıf Üniversesi](http://prep.fsm.edu.tr/) [Beykent University](https://www.beykent.edu.tr [DuICOL](https://www.duzce.edu.tr/13963-duyurus-duzce-university-international-conference-on-language-duicol-writing) [RumeliDE Language and Literature Research Journal](http://www.rumelide.com/)
 * Our team was responsible for instruction, curriculum, testing, and assessment.
 * I led a branch of this team that did research, training, web content, interviews, writing and administering student surveys.
 * After studying metacognitive protocols, I wrote curricula and administrated a workshop for students.
 I presented methodology, curricula and findings at Düzge International Conference On Writing in  October 2018.
 [Branching Out Ideas, A Workshop Study of Mind Maps] (http://www.rumelide.com/dergi/arsiv/rumelide-2018-13--december.html)

-**_2011-2016_** I found a new career as an EFL teacher.
-Then I started teaching in Turkey.
-I wrote environmental journalism for and freelance for advertorial contracts including the Albanian Government.
+**_2011-2016_** I found a new career as an EFL teacher in Turkey.
+I wrote news for startup websites about local environmental concerns as well as some advertorial contracts including the Principality of Tirana.
 ![Ukla Academy](https://www.ukla.com.tr/english/) ![Bursa Kültür Elementary School](http://www.niluferkulturkoleji.com/) ![Istanbul Yıldız Koleji](https://www.yildizkoleji.k12.tr) ![Dialogue Language School](https://www.dialogue.com.tr/) ![Gonüllü Hareketi](http://www.gonulluhareketi.org/)
 * I recruiters from Dialogue Language School to train each other
 * I taught 8 different English and music lessons and developed activities including a guitar class for grades 4-9